-This transaction is referred to as the "Recapitalization" and will be effective upon filing the amendment to Piedmont's charter with the State Department of Assessments and Taxation of the State of Maryland (the "SDAT").
+This transaction is referred to as the "Recapitalization" and was effective upon filing the amendment to Piedmont's charter with the State Department of Assessments and Taxation of the State of Maryland (the "SDAT") on January 22, 2010.

 Piedmont refers to Class B-1 common stock, Class B-2 common stock and Class B-3 common stock collectively as "Class B" common stock.
-Piedmont intends to list its Class A common stock on the Piedmont does not intend to list the Class B common stock on a national securities exchange and (ii) shares of its Class B common stock will convert automatically into shares of Class A common stock at specified times-see Note 10 for a more complete description of Piedmont's various classes of common stock.
+Piedmont intends to list its Class A common stock on the NYSE.
+Piedmont's Class B common stock is identical to the Class A common stock except that (i) Piedmont does not intend to list the Class B common stock on a national securities exchange and (ii) shares of its Class B common stock will convert automatically into shares of Class A common stock at specified times-see Note 10 for a more complete description of Piedmont's various classes of common stock.